 Even if you’re not actively recruiting real estate agents, you should be building your brand and improving your reputation.
 Strong brand awareness makes you an attractive employer because your agents can leverage it to attract their customers.
 It’s important to also consider real estate agents who go through burnout.

-To get started, optimize your online presence through your website, social media, content, and email list.
+To get started, optimize your online presence through your real estate website, social media, content, and real estate email list.
 Focus on branding parts of your business that would appeal to buyers and new agents alike.
 Segment your mailing list to create content and ads specifically for recruiting.

 Once you’ve got your branding down, you can focus on recruiting top talent.